lucisgit/moodle-assignsubmission_mahara/README.md

 Mahara site via MNet.)

 * Individual pages that are part of collections cannot be picked on their own (the entire collection must be picked instead).
-* Pages or collections that are already locked due to being submitted to a Mahara group or another Moodle assignment, are also not available.
+* Pages and collections that are already locked due to being submitted to a Mahara group or another Moodle assignment, are also not available.

 Optionally, the assignment may lock the submitted pages and collections from being edited in Mahara.
 This is recommended, because otherwise students will be able to continue editing part of their assignment submission even after the assignment deadline.
-Teacher may choose whether submitted page or collection will be unlocked after grading or when grading workflow state changed to "Release".
+The teacher may choose whether submitted pages and collection will be unlocked after grading, or when the grading workflow state changes to "Released".

 If you choose to use locking, note that:
 * Pages & collections that are part of a draft submission will be not be locked until the draft is submitted.
 * The Mahara page will be locked if the submission is submitted OR the submission is "locked" via the Moodle gradebook.
 * If a submission is "reopened" via the Moodle gradebook, the page will become unlocked.

-If locking setting permits unlock after grading:
+If the locking setting permits unlock after grading:
 * If grading workflow is disabled, then grading the work will result in page unlocking.
-* If grading workflow is enabled, then page unlocking will only happen at the point when workflow state will changed to "Released" irrespective whether submission has been graded or not prior to that.
+* If grading workflow is enabled, then page unlocking will happen at the point when workflow state changes to "Released", whether the submission has been graded or not prior to that.

 If you need help, try the Moodle-Mahara Integration forum on mahara.org: https://mahara.org/interaction/forum/view.php?id=30